sarisia/tera-proxy/README.md

 * You'll need to create two files in your root update directory (called UpdateRoot from now on): `module.json` and `manifest.json`.
 * `module.json` contains the UpdateRoot URL and optional other data.
 See [here](https://github.com/hackerman-caali/data-logger/blob/new-auto-updates/update/CaaliLogger/module.json) for an example.
 * `manifest.json` contains a list of all files required for your module (relative to its root directory) and their corresponding SHA256 hashes.
 Furthermore, you must specify a list of all packet definitions and versions required by your module here.
 See [here](https://github.com/hackerman-caali/data-logger/blob/new-auto-updates/update/CaaliLogger/manifest.json) for an example.
 * That's it!
-All you need to do now is tell your users to delete any legacy version of your module that they have already installed, and place the `module.json` file in a new, empty directory in their `node_modules` folder. `manifest.json` must not be distributed to your users, it only has to reside in your UpdateRoot.
+All you need to do now is tell your users to delete any legacy version of your module that they have already installed, and place the `module.json` file in a new, empty directory in their `bin/node_modules/` folder. `manifest.json` must not be distributed to your users, it only has to reside in your UpdateRoot.
 The proxy will recognize the module as auto-updating compatible and install all files from your UpdateRoot.
 It will also download required packet definitions, if necessary.
 * NOTE: Whenever you push an update, remember to update `manifest.json` as well!
 * NOTE: Keep in mind that everytime the user logs in, all files with checksums mismatching those in your manifest.json will be overwritten.
 This will overwrite any changes the user has made to them, so remember to move all user configuration to separate files that are not referenced in the manifest file.
 If those config files don't exist, your module should be able to create them in a default state or gracefully handle that internally, in order to allow installation using only the module.json file.